Cenk Tosun: Everton agree deal for £27m Besiktas striker

 Tosun has helped Besiktas reach the last 16 of the Champions League, where they will meet Bayern Munich.

-Everton manager Allardyce identified the German-born Turkey international as the forward to add goals and threat to his squad following the failure to replace Romelu Lukaku after his £90m move to Manchester United.
+Everton manager Allardyce identified the Germany-born Turkey international as the forward to add goals and threat to his squad following the failure to replace Romelu Lukaku after his £90m move to Manchester United.

 Orman flew to London to try and reach an agreement with Everton as a transfer deal they hoped to do swiftly once the January transfer window opened threatened to become drawn out.